elixir-lang/elixir-lang.github.com/getting-started/mix-otp/ets.markdown

 3. The command above returns `:error`
 4. The registry creates the bucket and updates the cache table

-To fix the failure we just need to make `KV.Registry.create/2` synchronous by using `call/2` rather than `cast/2`.
+To fix the failure we need to make `KV.Registry.create/2` synchronous by using `call/2` rather than `cast/2`.
 This will guarantee that the client will only continue after changes have been made to the table.
 Let's change the function and its callback as follows:

 ```elixir
 def create(server, name) do